busybox11/instagram-bot/README.md

 # Instagram Bot
-### An instgram bot using the insta.js package from Androz2091
+### "A fully working instagram bot using Insta.js by androz2091

 Here is how you can install and use it